transpose-publishing/landscapeStudy/analysis-scripts/12-analysis-writeup.md

 <p class="caption">(\#fig:opr)Aspects of open peer review</p>
 </div>

-Splitting the aspect of revealed reviewer identities by discipline shows a few key distinctions (see fig. \@ref(fig:opr-authors)).
-Whereas revealing reviewer identities to the authors is absent from the social sciences, humanities and business, it is not unusual in the sciences, at least on an optional basis (for example in case the referee wants to sign their review).
+Since the aspect of revealed reviewer identities is the only one with substantive variation, we also examine it for each discipline separately (see fig. \@ref(fig:opr-authors)).
+Whereas revealing reviewer identities to the authors is absent from the social sciences, humanities and business in the investigated subset of journals, it is not unusual in the sciences, at least on an optional basis
+(for example in case the referee wants to sign their review).